Have you ever heard of the practice of discing a field?

 A discer is an evolved form of a disc harrow.

-It was developed in the 1940s, and it does not leave ridging as it is lighter to pull.
+It was developed in the 1940s, and it does not leave ridging as it is lighter in weight.

-This is helpful because it can be made larger.
+This is helpful because it can also be made larger.

 However, after the 1980s, these instruments ceased to be as dominant in the agricultural field.

-Finally, in the United States, it is also common to consider disc plows a separate class of implement from discs (disc harrows).
+In the United States, it is common to consider disc plows a separate class of implement from discs (disc harrows).

 A disc plow is a true plow, which is primarily used for tillage and leaves behind a rough service.